 If you already have a special skill tested by an AP exam—foreign languages and computer science come to mind—it might make sense to self-study for that AP test.
 You will need to make sure you fill any gaps in your knowledge and are prepared for the exam format, but it's a good way to make the most of your own personal resources and skills.

-With these four factors in mind, we can now move on to my recommendations for the five best AP exams for relatively painless self-study.
+With the AP self-study four factors in mind, we can now move on to my recommendations for the five best AP exams for relatively painless self-study.

 The best self-study choice will be almost as easy as pie!
 But less delicious.